 - Annoying Younger Sibling: To Léna.

-- First Episode Spoiler: Did I mention she's Léna's twin ?
+- First-Episode Twist: Did I mention she's Léna's twin ?
 Oops.

 - Hope Bringer: What Pierre wants her to be for the living.
 And after everyone discovers her true identity, she decides to take on this role for the parents of the kids who died with her, trying to convince them that they'll be together again.

 - Nice Job Breaking It, Hero!: ...As a consequence, said parents proceed to kill themselves to join their dead kids.